k21971/EvilHack/doc/evilhack-changelog.md

   not properly handled
 - New object - helm of caution, change 'shatterproof' to 'tempered'
 - Change the recipe for the forged artifact Ithilmar
+- Allow regular/spiked barding to be made out of leather or dragonhide